Free Online Tools Logo

 Step 5: Note the Signature section.
 The decoder displays the signature but cannot verify it without access to the signing key (this is intentional for security).
 If you have the signing key, you can use other tools or libraries to verify the signature authenticity.

 Step 6: Check the expiration time.
 Look for the "exp" claim in the payload, which is a Unix timestamp indicating when the token expires.
 If the current time is after this timestamp, the token has expired and is no longer valid.
+Use this online JWT decoder to quickly inspect expiration and other claims.

 Common errors and how to fix them